zowe/zowe-install-packaging/ZOWE.md

 ## Install and configure

-If you are using Zowe convenience build, you should run `zwe install --config /path/to/my/zowe.yaml` command to initialize Zowe MVS datasets.
+If you are using Zowe convenience build, you should run `zwe install --config /path/to/my/zowe.yaml` command to initialize Zowe MVS data sets.
 If you are using Zowe SMPE build, you can go straight to next step.

 Run `zwe init` command to initialize environment and permissions required by Zowe.